Aboveground Petroleum Storage Act (APSA)

 A Qualified Facility has a total oil storage capacity of 10,000 gallons or less and no single discharge exceeding 1,000 gallons or no two discharges each exceeding 42 gallons to navigable waters or adjoining shorelines within any twelve month period in the three years prior to the SPCC Plan self-certification date, or since becoming subject to SPCC Plan requirements if the facility has been in operation for less than three years (discharge is not the result of natural disasters, acts of war, or terrorism).

-Tier I - If the Qualified Facility does not have an individual aboveground petroleum tank with capacity greater than 5,000 gallons, the facility can complete and self-certify the SPCC Plan (Appendix G Title 40 of Code of Federal Regulations – 40 CFR - part 112).
+Tier I - If the Qualified Facility does not have an individual aboveground tank with capacity greater than 5,000 gallons of oil, the facility can complete and self-certify the SPCC Plan (Appendix G Title 40 of Code of Federal Regulations – 40 CFR - part 112).

-Tier II - If the Qualified Facility has an individual aboveground petroleum tank with capacity greater than 5,000 gallons, the facility can prepare a self-certified SPCC Plan in accordance with all applicable requirements of 40 CFR Section 112.7 and subparts B or C.
+Tier II - If the Qualified Facility has an individual aboveground tank with capacity greater than 5,000 gallons of oil, the facility can prepare a self-certified SPCC Plan in accordance with all applicable requirements of 40 CFR Section 112.7 and subparts B or C.

 Facilities with greater than 10,000 gallons of oil in qualifying aboveground tank capacity must have a registered P.E. review and certify the SPCC Plan.